Falcons to start Kirk Cousins vs. Dolphins due to Michael Penix Jr. injury

-Falcons 'highly likely' to start Kirk Cousins vs. Dolphins due to Michael Penix Jr. injury, per report
+Falcons expected to start QB Kirk Cousins vs. Dolphins due to Michael Penix Jr. injury

 Cousins is expected to get his first start since Dec.
 16, 2024, as Penix recovers from a bone bruise